colehurwitz/akashgit.github.io/Neural-Variational-Inference/index.md

 <h2 class="c"> We recently released the code for <a href="http://openreview.net/pdf?id=BybtVK9lg">Nueral Variational Inference for Topic Models</a> available <a href="https://github.com/akashgit/Neural-Variational-Inference-for-Topic-Models">here</a> </h2>.
 </div>

+#### 1.4 Implementation

+While there are plenty of VAE implentations all over the web in almost every Deep Learning package I find the [this](https://jmetzen.github.io/2015-11-27/vae.html) `Tensorflow` implementation by Jan Hendrik Metzen quite intuitive and easy to follow.
 ---

 ## 2. Neural Variational Inference Learning